Oak Health’s treatment process and treatment philosophy

 In this consult, I will likely prescribe to you a particular diet and lifestyle habit that is indicated to help you with your current condition.
 I will want you to complete this habit before our next consultation, so we can build on it.
 You may also be prescribed an indicated supplement as well.

 Because diet and lifestyle change can be difficult, research shows that gradual change and slow implementation of new habits is key.
 Therefore, instead of overwhelming you in the first consultation and throwing a whole book at you, I will send you away with a practical and achievable habit to get the ball rolling.
 All you need to do is come back and nail this habit before our follow up.
 Do that and we can then build from there with the next habits.
 Drip feeding you small habits at each consultation will increase the likelihood of implementation and most importantly, sustainability of these changes long term.
 I want to empower you and educate you to make changes that will last long after our face to face consults so that you can manage your own health without me in the future.
-It is not just about treating your symptoms, but also increasing your overall health and wellbeing.
+It is not just about treating your symptoms, but also increasing your overall health and wellbeing, as well as preventing future health issues that result from poor lifestyle habits.
 I want you to learn how to keep yourself mentally and physically healthy.

 Report of findings (ROF) (second consult): Between the first and second appointment, it is usually best to space them out 1 week apart.
 This is so we keep momentum and keep the ball rolling.